 Click tabs for more information

-Our new 17 to Infinity trip in Egypt is a sophisticated adventure for active families with culturally curious young adult kids.
+17 to Infinity, our new Egypt family vacation, is a sophisticated adventure for active families with culturally curious young adult kids.
 Traveling only with other families in this age range, you’ll traverse this fascinating North African nation, coming across abundant, well-preserved remnants of one of the most ancient and culturally significant civilizations in world history.

 Explore vast, pristine deserts, treading on soft sands and volcanic stones and taking in the dramatic contrast of colors.
 Walk past oases and ancient Roman ghost towns and trek the English Mountain in time to view the breathtaking sunset.
 Tour an excavation site with around 250 mummies, 34 unearthed tombs, and thousands still uncovered.
 You’ll even spend a night camping out in the White Desert, with its bizarre limestone rock formations.